dristic/novus/README.md

 The engine is built on top of a great CLI tool called grunt.
 We have updated to version 0.4 so please follow the new [getting started guide](https://github.com/gruntjs/grunt/wiki/Getting-started)

-After that install dependencies using `npm install`
+After that install dependencies using `$ npm install`

-Run the server using `grunt server` and navigate your browser to http://localhost:8080/public
+Run the server using `$ grunt server` and navigate your browser to http://localhost:8080/public

 ## Project Layout